Updated February 2026

 Need to know how to register a business?
 This guide covers everything you need, from selecting your business structure to completing the registration with Companies House and HMRC.

 - Understanding the various business structures, such as sole traders and limited companies, is essential for determining liability, tax obligations, and operational responsibilities.
+It’s important to know when to register your business with HMRC to meet your legal obligations.

 - Protecting intellectual property and maintaining a registered office address are crucial steps in establishing a professional image and securing unique business assets.
+Registering your business with HMRC ensures you meet your legal obligations and avoid penalties.

 Understanding Business Structures

-Choosing the appropriate business structure significantly affects liability, tax obligations, and administrative responsibilities.
-The primary different business structures and other business structures in the UK include:
+The primary business structures and other business structures in the UK include:

-- Sole trader
+- Sole trader (the simplest business structure)

 - Limited company